theharshgupta/urap-scrape/README.md

 # urap-scrape
-A repository for web scraping for URAP research project.
+A repository for web scraping for URAP research project - Investigationg residential electricity prices in the US
-## Harsh's current work

-1. Working on data cleaning for NY and set up easy script for MA
+# How to Run
+### New York

+[1] Download/Clone the repository to a local folder.
+Follow the steps here [Github Cloning Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 # Video Demos
 ### Video - Demo - New York